ngugimuchangi/k2-connect-ruby/README.md

 The Params are passed as the argument containing all the form data sent.
 A Successful Response is returned with the URL of the recipient resource in the HTTP Location Header.

+#### Create Outgoing Payment

- - To Create Outgoing PAYment to a third party.
+To Create Outgoing PAYment to a third party.

     k2_pay.create_payment(params)

 Or can also pass the following Hash Object instead of params: